 Almost all of the 12 victims were young -- including a 6-year-old girl who had just learned to swim.

-Blunk served for five years in the U.S. Navy.
-He had been planning to fly Saturday to Reno, Nevada, to see his wife, Chantel, his 4-year-old daughter and his 2-year-old son.
+Blunk served five years in the U.S. Navy.
+He had been planning to fly the next day to Reno, Nevada, to see his wife, Chantel, his 4-year-old daughter and his 2-year-old son.

 "We were going to have a family day," Chantel Blunk said.